 The accepted quantity of VERTICAL ADJUST WATER VALVE COVER will be paid for at the contract unit price of each and shall conform to the requirements of the Uniform Design and Construction Standards (UDACS) and shall include all labor, equipment and materials, including but not limited to class B concrete collars; reinforcing; temporary adjustments to top of dense grade; and final adjustments to top of finish grade, and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.

+NOTE TO SPEC WRITER: Anytime 6-feet of ACP is exposed it must be replaced per UDACS.
+This should be quantified

-The accepted quantity of XX-INCH REMOVAL OF ASBESTOS CEMENT PIPE will be paid for at the contract unit price of linear foot and shall conform to the requirements of the Uniform Design and Construction Standards (UDACS) and shall include all labor, equipment, materials, permits/documentation and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.
+The accepted quantity of ACP WATERLINE REPLACEMENT WITH (MATERIAL) PIPE (XX INCH) will be paid for at the contract unit price of linear foot and shall conform to the requirements of the Uniform Design and Construction Standards (UDACS) and shall include

-The accepted quantity of XX-INCH ACP WATERLINE REPLACEMENT will be paid for at the contract unit price of linear foot and shall conform to the requirements of the Uniform Design and Construction Standards (UDACS) and shall include removal of pavement and the placing of the Permanent Patch; excavation; shoring; supporting; dewatering; pipe bedding; pipe installation; backfill; compaction; pipe materials; fittings and other appurtenances; connection to existing facilities; protective coatings; concrete; reinforcing steel; testing and disinfecting and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.
-This pay items shall include all labor, equipment, materials, permits/documentation and all other items necessary for the removal of existing ACP as shown on the Plans, as specified herein and as directed by the Engineer.
+trench excavation; placement of temporary patch; shoring; supporting and protection of existing utilities; dewatering of pipelines; pipe bedding; ductile iron pipe material; pipe installation; backfill; compaction; cutting of ACP waterline; handling and disposal of ACP material in accordance with local / state / federal regulations; connection and transition couplings; fittings and other appurtenances; thrust blocks; restraining joint gaskets; connection to existing facilities; service saddles; poly wrapping; protective coatings; CLSM slurry encasement (where required) of crossing utility or waterline; removal of segments of crossing utility and associated re-installation of water quality pipe (where required); concrete protection of under crossing utilities (where required); testing and disinfecting; coordination with LVVWD; and all other items necessary to complete the work as shown on the Plans, as specified herein and as directed by the Engineer.

 Unless otherwise provided in the Special Provisions, no payment will be made for the removal of pavement and the placing of the Permanent Patch in accordance with section 208 “Trench Excavation and Backfill”.
 The cost thereof shall be considered as included in the price bid for construction and installation of the pipe.